Vets Beyond Borders

-Vets Beyond Borders (previously known as Vetcharity) is an Australian-based, not-for-profit, incorporated organisation established by veterinary volunteers in 2003.
+Vets Beyond Borders (previously known as Vetcharity) is an Australian-based, not-for-profit, incorporated organization established by veterinary volunteers in 2003.
 Vets Beyond Borders co-ordinates and runs veterinary based animal welfare and public health programmes in developing communities of the Asia and Pacific region.
 VBB actively promotes volunteering in the veterinary community and supports local vets by running clinical training programmes to build the capacity of local staff.